CSSLint/parser-lib/README.md

-The `property` event fires whenever a CSS property (`name:value`) is encountered, which may be inside of a rule, a media block, a page block, etc. The `event` object has three additional properties: `property`, which is the name of the property as a `parserlib.css.PropertyName` object, `value`, which is an instance of `parserlib.css.PropertyValue` (both types inherit from `parserlib.util.SyntaxUnit`), and `important`, which is a Boolean value indicating if the property is flagged with `!important`.
+The `property` event fires whenever a CSS property (`name:value`) is encountered, which may be inside of a rule, a media block, a page block, etc. The `event` object has four additional properties: `property`, which is the name of the property as a `parserlib.css.PropertyName` object, `value`, which is an instance of `parserlib.css.PropertyValue` (both types inherit from `parserlib.util.SyntaxUnit`), `important`, which is a Boolean value indicating if the property is flagged with `!important`, and `invalid` which is a Boolean value indicating whether the property value failed validation.
 Example:

 ```js
 parser.addListener("property", function(event) {